www.tessaduder.com

 Artists to Antarctica Fellowship.

-This fellowship is made annually to two artists from all disciplines (writers, painters, musicians etc) to visit Scott Base and environs for two weeks during early summer.
+This fellowship is made annually to artists from all disciplines (writers, painters, musicians etc) to visit Scott Base and environs for two weeks during early summer.
+Tessa Duder travelled with painter John Welch and multi-media artist Ronnie Van Hout.

 2008